Return to Sports – Interim Guidance AAP

 - Centers for Disease Control and Prevention: Consideration for Youth Sports

-- World Health Organization: Physical Activity
+- World Health Organization: COVID-19 and Staying Active

 - American College of Cardiology: Returning To Play After Coronavirus Infection: Pediatric Cardiologists’ Perspective.